 - Balsamic vinegar.
 Make sure to use balsamic vinegar, not a vinaigrette or a glaze.

 - Zucchini.
-You can also use yellow squash, broccoli, eggplant or your favorite vegetable.
+You can also use yellow squash, broccoli (try it in this Chicken Broccoli Cheddar Soup!) or eggplant.

 - Tomatoes.
-I love using Roma tomatoes for bruschetta but tomatoes on the vine will also work.
+I recommend Roma tomatoes or tomatoes on the vine for bruschetta.

 See the recipe card below for the remaining ingredients and quantities.

-Step 1: Begin by marinating the chicken thighs in olive oil, balsamic vinegar, garlic, Italian seasoning, red pepper flakes, salt and black pepper..
+Preheat the oven to 425 then marinate the chicken thighs in olive oil, balsamic vinegar, garlic, Italian seasoning, red pepper flakes, salt and black pepper.

-Step 2: Preheat the oven and line a sheet pan with parchment paper.
-Add the potatoes to the pan and season with salt, pepper and olive oil.
+Add the potatoes to a sheet pan and season with salt, pepper and olive oil.
 Bake the potatoes for 8-10 minutes while you prep the rest of the dish.

 - Use a meat thermometer.
-This will help you to ensure the chicken is cooked through.
-It needs to be at least 165 degrees F.
+This will help you to ensure the chicken is cooked to 165 degrees F.

-- I recommend storing the chicken with the vegetables in an airtight container and the bruschetta in its own separate container.
+- I recommend storing the chicken with the vegetables in an airtight container and the bruschetta in a separate container.

 - Reheat the chicken and veggies in the microwave for about 2 minutes and top with the bruschetta.